Pleiades in folklore and literature: Ojibwe

+The Ojibwe language calls the Pleiades Bagone-giizhig (Hole in the Sky) or Madoo'asinik (Sweating Stones).
+One myth says that the Ojibwe/Anishinaabe themselves came from the stars through Bagone-giizhig.
+In traditional beliefs it is described as a gateway between the earth and the "star world", through which the star people come to speak to the Jiisakiiwin seers during their ceremonies.

+A story similar to Iroquois and Cherokee stories describes the Pleiades as seven children who danced and played all day rather than helping around the camp, until they danced into the sky and can be seen there to this day, but one fell back to Earth.
+In summer, when the Pleiades are not in the sky, the children are said to be down on Earth joining in with the ceremonial dances.

 Pacific Coast

 In a tale attributed to Pacific Coast indigenous populations, the Pleiades are a family of seven sisters who, fed up with their husbands (all brothers) not sharing with them their game, want to be changed into stars.
 The husband of the youngest sister, the youngest of the seven brothers, accompanies his spouse and transforms into the Taurus constellation.

 Pawnee

 The Skidi Pawnee consider the Pleiades to be seven brothers.
 They observed the seven brothers, as well as Corona Borealis, the Chiefs, through the smoke hole of Pawnee lodges to determine the time of night.

 A second tale tells the Pleiades are six brothers who rescue their sister, who becomes the seventh star of the constellation.

+Seri

+According to the Seris (of northwestern Mexico), these stars are seven women who are giving birth.
+The constellation is known as Cmaamc, which is apparently an archaic plural of the noun cmaam "woman".

 Shasta

 The Shasta people tell a story of the children of raccoon killed by coyote avenging their father's death and then rising into the sky to form the Pleiades.
 The smallest star in the cluster is said to be coyote's youngest who aided the young raccoons.